 Course Learning OutcomesAt the successful completion of this course students will be able to:

-1 Critically evaluate psychological approaches used to study topics such as gender and other identities 2 Compare and contrast traditional biological / evolutionary approaches to the human subject with recent social psychological approaches 3 Critically evaluate the implications of social psychological theory for understanding the development of social identities throughout the lifespan 4 Critically examine how identity discourses surrounding topics such as gender are put to use in applied settings (e.g., clinical, educational, health, legal) 5 Critically review methodological approaches to the study of social identities.
+1 Evaluate critically psychological approaches used to study topics such as gender and other identities 2 Compare and contrast traditional biological / evolutionary approaches to the human subject with modern social psychological approaches 3 Evaluate critically the implications of modern social psychological theory for understanding the development of social identities throughout the lifespan 4 Examine critically how identity discourse surrounding such topics as gender is put to use in applied settings (e.g., in clinical, educational, health and legal) 5 Review critically the methodological approaches to the study of social identities.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: